davidadjirackor/apex-interactive-dashboard/README.md

 This is the file for an interactive dashboard created from a data sample of almost 1.5k respondents on salary and saving dynamic in Ghana.
 The primary place of the exercise was on Twitter.
 The results were shared via a spreadsheet and the analysis and further breakdown and interactive daashboard was developed.

 # Installation
 In the repo you will find the f103.sql file.
 Download the file and import it into your preferred Oracle apex setup.
-The apex version is 22.1
+The raw data in excel format can be uploaded and stored in the schema.

 # The SQL Queries
   This is the list of all the queries used for the interactive dashboard.